Vins2106/Vins2106/README.md

 - bug enjoyer 🤦

 # About me
-im from Indonesia, manado. i’ve work as web developer for 1 year and work in Bellshade as Web Team and HTML-CSS Team. my full name is Vincent Devon Saerang, 14 years old
+im from Indonesia, manado. i’ve work as web developer for 1 year. my full name is Vincent Devon Saerang, 14 years old
 - start coding in `2020`
 - my first program using [`JavaScript`]